donayam1/dome/README.md

 - Read secret input values from the input file

-- Write the computed results to the output file
+- Write the profiling results to the output file

 This program will be called by DOME during profiling.